 Many bills were introduced toward the end of the 19th Century to protect bison, at both state and federal levels.
 Few made it into law and those that did were mostly ignored.
 Bison, like other aspects of the environment, were low priorities to a country bent on conquering nature.

-Things began to improve in 1900, when the federal government passed the Lacey Act.
+Things began to improve in 1900, when the federal government passed the Lacey Act (learn more about the Lacey Act here).
 This law prohibits trade in fish, wildlife and plants across state lines if they have been illegally taken.
 When state laws began to make commercial harvest of wild animals illegal, the Lacey Act effectively ended market hunting.

 As the National Bison Legacy Act states, “Bison are considered a historical symbol of the United States; bison are integrally linked with the economic and spiritual lives of many Indian tribes…; bison can play an important role in improving the types of grasses found in landscapes to the benefit of grasslands”—and much more.